Start your business

 Follow your carrier’s rules for packaging materials, size and weight.
 There are companies you can partner with that can help you with packaging matters such as Corrugated Retail Product Packaging.
 Go to them for help and to better understand the rules and regulations you have to work with.
 International shipping rules break down into five types: commodity-related requirements, trade controls, sanctions and red flags, transportation of hazardous or illegal goods, and partner government agencies or other government agencies.

 Retailers and e-commerce businesses are certain to ship goods through the mail frequently.
+If you want to weigh your mail first before sending it off to the courier, you could use these best postal scales.

 Where can I get advice and support to help get started?